Do you provide help to a family member, friend or neighbour who cannot manage on their own because they:

-- personal care - helping the person you care for to get washed and dressed or use the toilet
+- providing personal care - helping the person you care for to get washed and dressed or use the toilet

-If you are a young carer (under the age of 18) or the person you care for is under 18, please call 01782 235100 where you will be able to talk to someone who will give you help and advise.
+If you are a young carer (under the age of 18) or the person you care for is under 18, please call 01782 235100 where you will be able to talk to someone who will give you help and advice.